collect-so/docs/docs/advanced/querying-data.md

 });
 ```

-The `$XOR` operator (exclusive OR) combines multiple conditions and returns results that match one and only one of the conditions.
+The `$xor` operator (exclusive OR) combines multiple conditions and returns results that match one and only one of the conditions.

 ##### Examples: